code-423n4/docs/awarding/incentive-model-and-awards/curve-logic.md

 #### Can I see some examples of how awards work?

 Awards for each contest are [posted on the Code4rena website](https://code4rena.com/contests).
-See [Tribe Turbo](https://code4rena.com/contests/2023-01-numoen-findings), for example.
+See [Numoen](https://code4rena.com/contests/2023-01-numoen-findings), for example.
 The award calculation for Numoen had the following parameters:

 * **Total awards: 50,000 USDC**
 * Main award pool: 42,500 USDC